electric-eloquence/gulp/docs/writing-a-plugin/recommended-modules.md

 # Recommended Modules

 > Sticking to this curated list of recommended modules will make sure you don't violate the plugin guidelines and ensure consistency across plugins.

 [Writing a Plugin](README.md) > Recommended Modules

 #### Replacing a file extension

 Use [replace-ext](https://github.com/wearefractal/replace-ext)

-#### Errors

-Use [BetterError](https://github.com/wearefractal/BetterError) when it is finished

 #### String colors